-Another popular plant you’ll be able to find in every aquarium store is any Anubias variety.
+Another popular plant you’ll be able to find in every aquarium store is any Anubias variety, especially the anubias nana.
 These plants have beautiful dark green, sturdy thick leaves.
 They grow slow and therefore don’t have many requirements like bright lights or CO2.
-They do best in moderate to low lighting.
+They do best in medium to low lighting.

 Just like the Java Fern, this plant does not like its roots buried.
 Take some fishing line or superglue and attach the rhizome (thick part where the roots and leaves come from) to a piece of aquarium hardscape.

 Anubias is one of a few plants that produce flowers underwater.
 For guppies, the bigger varieties of Anubias plants have large leaves that provide a cover for them.
 The smaller varieties have tiny leaves that provide cover for the fry.
 All in all, this is a great plant for any aquarium.